daniellionel01/gleam_routing/README.md

 This is a package to generate a typesafe router for a gleam web server.
 It also provides static analysis to ensure you have not missed adding a route.

+It also provides a typesafe method of linking to paths, so you don't link to invalid pages.

 Works for both `javascript` and `erlang` target!

 ## Usage